Mendral

 The physics of scale

-At this velocity, flaky tests become an inevitable force of nature.
-PostHog's test pass rate is 99.98%, which is genuinely excellent across 22,477 tests.
-But at 33 million weekly test executions, even a tiny failure rate produces a meaningful amount of noise.
-That's just math.
+At this velocity, flaky tests become inevitable.
+PostHog's pass rate is 99.98% across 22,477 tests, which is excellent.
+But at 33 million weekly test executions, even a tiny failure rate produces thousands of failed runs.
 About 14% of their total compute goes to failures and cancellations, and roughly 3.5% of all jobs are re-runs.

-This isn't a PostHog-specific issue.
-Any team operating at this pace, with this test coverage, will hit the same dynamics.
+This isn't a PostHog-specific problem.
+Any team operating at this pace with this test coverage will hit the same dynamics.
 The question is how you deal with it.

-Most teams just live with it.
+Most teams live with it.
 Engineers learn which tests are flaky, they re-run, they move on.
 It works up to a point.
 But when you have 98 active contributors and 221 parallel jobs per commit, the overhead of investigating and re-running adds up quietly.
-The PostHog team recognized this early and decided to be proactive about it, which is how we started working together.
+A test that passes 95% of the time fails multiple times a day at this volume.
+The individual failure isn't what hurts; the investigation does.
+Someone sees red CI, opens the logs, tries to figure out if their change broke something or if it's a known flake, re-runs, and pings someone on Slack.
+Three engineers might investigate the same flake independently.
+At 10 engineers, a flaky test is annoying.
+At 100, it's a tax on the whole team.

 How Mendral works at PostHog